 The Associate of Applied Business in Law & Paralegal Studies program at the University of Cincinnati Online, is designed to prepare graduates for a variety of job opportunities.
 Our program is American Bar Association (ABA) approved with a curriculum that will equip students with skills that will allow them to make immediate impact in their professional career.
 There are jobs out there for individuals with paralegal skills in private practice as well as most areas of government, business and nonprofit organizations.

-A paralegal is one of the lawyer’s most valuable resources, performing substantive legal work – including assisting with trial preparation, real estate closings, drafting legal documents, and performing research.
 While there are no formal requirements to become a paralegal, an associate’s degree provides a broad foundation of general education subjects, such as communications and English, as well as a solid foundation of the US legal systems.

 Prospective students should be aware that paralegal education is not the equivalent of a law degree.
 Graduates of paralegal programs are not qualified or eligible to take the bar examination.
 Academic credit for paralegal courses is not transferable for advanced standing in law school.
 Paralegals may not provide legal services directly to the public, except as permitted by law.